-my dad was many things to many people. he was a husband, a father, a gardener and a handyman etc. etc. he would at one moment be fixing a lamp with some ferro filato (wire) and duct tape and the next moment he would be writing about the allegory of donna gentile in dante’s divine comedy. he was after all, one of the foremost scholars on dante during his many years at northwestern university.
+my dad was many things to many people. he was a husband, a father, a professor, a gardener, etc. he would at one moment be fixing a lamp with some ferro filato (wire) and duct tape and the next moment he would be writing about the allegory of donna gentile in dante’s divine comedy. he was after all, one of the foremost scholars on dante during his many years at northwestern university.

 he not only researched and wrote books and articles on scholarly themes of dante’s works and the philosophy of the middle ages, he was one of those rare professors who was able to bring works of literature to life. he had a way of reaching his students in a way that made him a favorite among them. he brought his passion and his sensibilities to the classroom and he had the ability to enlighten both believers and non-believers with his teaching. it was a god-given gift that he used to the fullest.